5-Hydroxyindoleacetic Acid (Urine)

 can occur anywhere, such as the intestinal tract, the lungs, appendix, and other body

 tissues.
 But most start in the small bowel.
 Signs and symptoms include:

 Sexual dysfunction in men

 What other tests might I have along with this test?

-also order a liver scan if he or she suspects that the tumors have spread.
+provider may also order a liver scan if they suspect that the tumors have spread.